 Minimum hiring rate is $35,500 annually with successful completion of basic law enforcement training.

 Requires excellent physical and mental condition and must pass examinations by a physician and psychologist.
 Work is performed on rotating shifts to cover the job 24/7.
 The worker is subject to final OSHA standards on bloodborne pathogens and OSHA Respiratory Protection Standard.
 The position is classified as safety sensitive as defined by the Drug and Alcohol Free Workplace Policy.

 Application and instructions are available here.
-Completed applications may be submitted electronically to Jobs@Lexingtonnc.gov, be dropped off at 711 S. Talbert Blvd. or mailed to City of Lexington, P.O.
-Box 1615, Lexington, NC 27293.
-Applications are also taken at the NC Works Career Center, 555 West Center Street Extension, Lexington, NC 27295.
+Submit City of Lexington Employment Application and resume to firstname.lastname@example.org, by mail to City of Lexington, P.O.
+Box 1615, Lexington, NC 27293 or in person at 711 South Talbert Blvd., Lexington, NC.
+This position will remain open until filled.
+Applications are also taken until 5:00pm at the NC Works Career Center, 220 E. 1st Ave., Ext, Lexington, NC 27295.

-Applicants offered employment will be asked to participate in a drug and alcohol screening.
+Applicants offered employment will be asked to participate in a drug screening.